jwestfall69/mad/machine/cps2/main/README.md

 ### MAD eeproms
 27c4096 goes into rom slot 03 on B board

+### Beep Codes
+Beep codes are disabled on the generic suicide build.
+Each game has its own sounds so its impossible to pick the same sound numbers for 0/1 that will work on all games.
+If you need beep codes you will need to use a romset specific build.

 ### Error Address
 Easiest to read the error address off the address lines of 03 rom on the B